 It brings the LPG industry together, represented by all its stakeholders, from research entities to academic partners, LPG producing companies to equipment manufacturers, LPG distributers as well as the total supply distribution chain and beyond it.

-GTC2021 will take place as part of LPG Week in Dubai with three sessions on December 6th.
+GTC2021 was held as part of LPG Week in Dubai with three sessions on December 6th.

 12th March 2021: